Last Updated on 09/02/2026

 History

-The office of Sheriff is of greater antiquity than any other in the City of London and is mentioned in the Anglo-Saxon laws of the 7th century.
-Wicreeves, portreeves and sheriffs exercised the king’s authority over the citizens, collecting the royal revenues and as Justiciars enforcing royal justice.
-London and Middlesex formed one shrievalty before the Conquest, and there are several examples of the same person acting as Sheriff of both.
+The office of Sheriff is one of the oldest civic offices in the City of London and is recorded in the laws of the Anglo Saxon period in the seventh century.
+In early London, officials known as wicreeves, portreeves and sheriffs exercised the authority of the king over the citizens.
+They were responsible for collecting royal revenues and, as Justiciars, enforcing royal justice.
+Before the Norman Conquest, London and Middlesex formed a single shrievalty, and there are several instances of the same individual serving as Sheriff of both.

-In 1132, the rare privilege of electing their own Justiciar to hear pleas of the Crown was granted to the citizens by Henry I, together with the right of appointing the Sheriff of Middlesex.
-The right to choose Sheriffs of both London and Middlesex was granted to the citizens in 1199 (although there was some uncertainty as to how those citizens were defined until 1475 and, in practice, the Lord Mayor continued to appoint one of the Sheriffs until 1694).
-Thereafter, two Sheriffs were annually elected as joint Sheriffs of London and Middlesex until the passing of the Local Government Act of 1881.
-This Act deprived the citizens of their right to appoint a Sheriff of Middlesex and, since that date, the two Sheriffs have continued to be elected for the City of London alone.
+In 1132, Henry the First granted the citizens of London the rare privilege of electing their own Justiciar to hear pleas of the Crown, together with the right to appoint the Sheriff of Middlesex.
+In 1199, the right to elect the Sheriffs of both London and Middlesex was formally granted to the citizens, although the definition of who counted as a citizen remained unclear until 1475.
+In practice, the Lord Mayor continued to appoint one of the Sheriffs until 1694.
+For centuries thereafter, two Sheriffs were elected annually as joint Sheriffs of London and Middlesex, a practice that continued until the Local Government Act of 1881.
+From that date, the citizens no longer appointed a Sheriff of Middlesex and the two Sheriffs have since been elected for the City of London alone.

 Who elects the Sheriffs?